jrbeckwith/because.js/README.md

 a language very similar to Javascript (ES2015), except that it has type annotations, and a few other minor features.
 The type checking particularly helps control the propagation of funky values like undefined, null or NaN.
-Crucially for our purposes, Typescript compiles to normal Javascript and is generally pretty close to the semantics of Javascript.
+Importantly for our purposes, Typescript compiles to normal Javascript and is generally pretty close to the semantics of Javascript.

 Typescript code is both typechecked and compiled down to Javascript code using